klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 -   When first going into the container, an environment fully compatible with the container needs to be set up.

--   If we'd ever manage to start Slurm jobs or job steps from within the container, then we really want that environment to be propagated and not reset to avoid having to rebuild the whole environment, which is tricky to do in a job step as the job step would have to start singularity, but then not run the actual command it wants to run in that container but first rebuild the environment from within the container.
+-   When starting Slurm jobs from within the container that should also run in the container, then we really would like an option to propagate that environment.

+    This requires some care when writing the job script, but the module defines an environment variable that can be `eval`'ed to properly initialise the environment in the job script and run the job script itself in a container.

 Also, a full initialisation cannot be done entirely in the container: